-This document is written in accordance with the Local Safeguarding Children Board Policy and 'Working Together to Safeguard Children' 2018 and 'Keeping Children Safe in Education' 2023.
+This document is written in accordance with the Local Safeguarding Children Board Policy and 'Working Together to Safeguard Children' 2023 and 'Keeping Children Safe in Education' 2024.

-The definition of safeguarding:
+The definition of safeguarding and promoting the welfare of children:

-The definition used in the Children Act of 2004 and the DfES guidance document 'Working together to Safeguard Children' (2018) which focuses on safeguarding and promoting children and young people's welfare can be summarised as:
+The definition used in the Children Act of 2004 and the DfES guidance document 'Working together to Safeguard Children' (2023) which focuses on safeguarding and promoting children and young people's welfare can be summarised as:

-- Protecting children from maltreatment - Preventing impairment of children's health or development - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care, and - Taking action to enable all children to have the best outcomes.
+- Protecting children from maltreatment - Preventing impairment of children's health or development - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care, and - Taking action to enable all children to have the best outcomes. - providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, inside or outside the home, including online.